top of page

 (students sixth grade and older)

-During this past year, I've seen more and more students relying on AI to “write” their essays for them.
+During the past two years, I've seen more and more students relying on AI to “write” their essays for them.
 This becomes a trap.
-By not pushing themselves to learn to formulate their own arguments and use language effectively, they deprive themselves of skills they will need to gain entry to the college of their choice and to flourish in the professional world.
+By not pushing themselves to formulate their own arguments, analyze literature, and use language effectively, they deprive themselves of crucial academic skills.
+Gaining entry to the college of their choice and flourishing in the professional world requires mastering language arts.
 Students pay a price for not learning to write well.
 Taking the easy way out shuts doors and forecloses possibilities.

-As a tutor in language arts, I help learners (sixth grade and older) open doors to academic and professional success.
-My students learn to read essays and stories critically and use language more effectively.
+I teach middle school and high school language arts at a private school.
+I also offer one-on-one instruction in language arts, with an emphasis on essay writing, to students in sixth through tenth grade.
+In my tutoring, I help learners open doors to academic and professional success.
+My students learn to read essays and stories critically and write more effectively.
 They review the fundamentals of rhetoric.
 They study texts in their historical context.
-They sharpen their ability to write persuasive essays, gaining ease and comfort in a process that sometimes seems overwhelming.
-Many come to enjoy essay writing in a new way by experiencing it as participation in an ongoing conversation.
-We all want others to listen to us and take us seriously, and writing effectively allows that to happen.
+They sharpen their ability to write persuasive essays, gaining ease and comfort in a process that can seem overwhelming.
+Many of my students come to enjoy essay writing in a new way by experiencing it as participation in an ongoing conversation.
+Everyone wants people to listen to them and take them seriously, and writing effectively allows that to happen.

-Together, a client and I move at whatever pace best suits them.
-Whether they seek to hone their already sharp writing skills or overcome their fear and resistance to writing, they will make satisfying progress from our work together.
+In my personalized instruction, my students and I move at whatever pace best suits them.
+Whether they seek to hone their already sharp writing skills or overcome their fear and resistance to writing, they make satisfying progress in our work together.

 CIVIC AND RELIGIOUS IDENTITY